cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 The remainder of the settings displayed in :numref:`lst:oneSentencePerLine` instruct ``latexindent.pl`` on how to define a sentence.
-From the perpesctive of ``latexindent.pl`` a sentence
+From the perspective of ``latexindent.pl`` a sentence
 must:

 -  *follow* a certain character or set of characters (see